darwino/darwino-documentation/Developer Guide/Darwino DB API.md

  One of the key points of the JSON store is that there is a single implementation that works everywhere: servers (Windows, Linux, OS X, etc…), and mobile devices.
 The same code runs in both environments.
 Moreover, these disparate environments can replicate data.

-	-- Server, Session, Database, Store, Indexes
-    There are two concepts here.
-One of the concepts is the Server.
+###Server
    Even on a mobile device, you have the Server.
 The Server is, in effect, the database itself; the Server encapsulates the connection to a physical RDBMS.
 It points to your DB2, your SQL Server, your PostgreSQL, or to your SQL Lite.
 When you connect to an RDBMS on the server, you will specify the JDBC path and user password that the runtime can use to access the data.
+### Session
    When you want to do this through a Darwino server, you have to do it through a Session object, and a Session object is related to a particular user.
 The reason for the Session object is to allow different users to share the same server.
 The app itself will use one database server but multiple Sessions.
 The Session, created from the user’s ID, is what will be used by the runtime to apply security to the data.
 This is an important concept because the server connects to the physical relational database with one single user and password, which means that this user and password can access all of the data.
 The security is then applied by the Darwino runtime through the Session object.
+### Database
    Then comes the organization of the data.
 The data are organized into databases; but we should not confuse that with the relational database file.
 Here, it’s a document database.
 A database is a set of stores with common characteristics.
 The store is a container for JSON documents.
 This notion doesn’t exist in IBM Domino; in Domino, you have the NSF, and the NSF is a container for Notes documents.
 In Darwino, you have one extra level: The database is a set of stores, and each store is a container for documents.
 That allows you to put documents into different “buckets” that have different characteristics, such as different indexing strategies.
 For example, in a CRM application, you may have one document that is a Customer, and another that is a Product.
 You would not want to apply the same indexes to these documents.
 You can specify further customization for a store, such as whether full-text search is enabled.
+### Document
    Then, there is the document.
 In Darwino, a document is four things:
 -- JSON data.
 It’s not necessarily a JSON object; it could be a JSON array.
 Most of the time it will be a JSON object; making it a JSON object is a best practice, because doing so is necessary to allow use of features such as ?????? (inaudible, about 17minutes in.)Reader/writer fields, maybe?
 -- metadata.: the UNID, creation date, last modification date, creator name, last modifier name.
 There are also several replication-related metadata items, but these are generally not of interest to the developer.
 These include the last replicated time and the sequence ID used in detecting replication conflicts.
 -- A potential set of binary attachments.
 The attachments consist of binary data identified by name, and with an associated MIME type so that consumers can know what to do with the data.
 A single Darwino document can have multiple attachments, but the attachment name is the key so there cannot be two attachments with the same name in a single document.
 (Question: what other data is stored regarding the attachment?
 Is there a date and size?)